Agentic GRC platform

 Free-text “owner: head of security” on a control breaks the moment the head of security leaves.
 Tickets pile up in an inbox no-one watches.
 SLAs slip silently.

 When the auditor arrives, “show me the trail for that control attestation” turns into two analysts and a week of archaeology.
-Hash-chain audit trails or it didn’t happen.
+Without a tamper-evident audit trail, you cannot prove it happened.

 - This week3 material